sadpreduu/sadpreduu/README.md

 You can call me Pedro, Im a junior JavaScript dev working my way to be the best Js Dev on earth!

-- 🔭 I’m currently working on Oracle Express Application at CDA
 - 🌱 I’m currently learning React Js

 ##